courtneyphillips/tamagotchi-rebooted/README.md

   - Shoulda-Matchers
   - Shoulda-callback-matchers

-To install, run `$ gem install bundle` in the command line.
+To install, simply run `$ gem install bundle` in the command line.

 #### Databases